 We consider the final botanical ingredient in this formulation, ashwagandha extract, to also be an effective choice for a testosterone supplement.
 An extensive medical review published in the Advances in Nutrition journal analyzed data from four individual trials on ashwagandha supplementation, and in three of the four studies there was a statistically significant increase in testosterone levels.

-We will conclude that this supplement is likely to increase testosterone levels on average, given that it contains three botanical ingredients with significant research backing for improving T. From an efficacy perspective, this is arguably the most well-formulated T-boosting supplement we’ve reviewed on Illuminate Health.
+We consider this supplement likely to improve testosterone levels, given that it contains three botanical ingredients with significant research backing for improving T. This is the only dietary supplement we've reviewed to date on Illuminate Health that we consider likely effective for increasing T levels.

 Gorilla Mind Botanicals Review